ImPot8o/hypixel-bedwars-stat-checker/README.md

 ## License

-This project is under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).

----
+## Acknowledgments

-**Note:** This project is for educational purposes and to enhance your programming skills.
+This project is for educational purposes and to enhance your programming skills.
 Always ensure compliance with Hypixel's terms of service when using their API.

+Support me or see my other projects: https://ko-fi.com/notfamous